Table of Contents

-Ginkgo biloba extract are made from the leaves of the tree.
-Ginkgo leaf extracts are used in the brain disorders such as dementia, disturbance in concentration, depressive emotional conditions, dizziness, tinnitus and headache.
-The extract has beneficial effects on the circulatory system especially in geriatric patients.
+Ginkgo biloba extract is made from the leaves of the tree.
+Ginkgo leaf extracts are used in brain disorders such as dementia, disturbance in concentration, depressive emotional conditions, dizziness, tinnitus, and headache.
+The extract has beneficial effects on the circulatory system, especially in geriatric patients.

-Daily intake of Ginkgo extract in a dose of 240 mg helps to prevents dementia or Alzheimer’s disease.
+Daily intake of Ginkgo extract in a dose of 240 mg helps to prevent dementia or Alzheimer’s disease.

 Guggul removes toxins from the body.
 It also works as a carrier for other drugs.
 It is used in Ayurveda for treatment of arthritis, rheumatism, gout, lumbago, disorders of the nervous, respiratory, digestive and circulatory systems.
 It has anti-inflammatory with strong purifying and rejuvenating properties.

-Classical Ayurvedic texts recommends not to take guggul as a single drug but along with other herbs in combination.
+Classical Ayurvedic texts recommend not to take guggul as a single drug but along with other herbs in combination.